Government, Law & Public Policy Interest Cluster

 Government internships and jobs are available year-round but summer jobs are typically only posted from January - May, while federal jobs get posted earlier, from September - October.
 Working on a campaign or supporting your local congressperson is a great way to gain valuable experience in government.
 Hiring managers are looking for individuals who have opinions on issues and a sense of passion for making a difference in the world.

 Recruitment in the law sector occurs throughout the year, with jobs that begin in summer typically posted from January - May.
 Working as a paralegal is a typical summer internship or entry level position, but by no means the only route.
 Completing law school is a prerequisite for most legal professions, and law schools are major-agnostic and look for students from all sorts of backgrounds and experiences.
 Most law school applications employ a rolling admissions process, and merit scholarships and spots begin to get awarded as soon as the law schools see good candidates.
-Many applications open in September, and you should aim to submit your applications, regardless of deadlines, by late November or early December.
+Applications open by September, and you should aim to submit your applications, regardless of deadlines, by November.

 Internships and entry level roles in the public policy sector, particularly think tanks, tend to be more formal opportunities and very competitive.
 Summer internships are typically posted from January - March.